IshaaqR/Zelle-Chatbot/README.md

 data preparation (processing the intents file to be used for training), building the deep learning model, and creating a GUI.

-## Running the chatbot
+### Running the chatbot
-To use this chatbot yourself, first download intents.json, train_chatbot.ipynb, and gui_chatbot.ipynb.
+To use this chatbot yourself, first download intents.json, train_chatbot.ipynb, and gui_chatbot.ipynb (the other files do not make a difference as they will be generated when the model is trained).
 Run train_chatbot.ipynb to build the model, then run gui_chatbot.ipynb to start up the chatbot.
 If you do not see the chatbot window pop up, check your taskbar to see if a new icon has popped up for the chatbot window.